-The red sandstone abbey took over sixty years to build, built in the Early English style, its cruciform church measured 276 feet (84 metres) long by 160 feet (49 metres) wide.
+The red sandstone abbey took over sixty years to build, built in the Early English style, its cruciform church measured 276 feet (84 meters) long by 160 feet (49 meters) wide.
 The distinctive round window in the south transept was originally illuminated at night to serve as a beacon for mariners.

 Arbroath was to become one of the richest abbeys in Scotland and is most famous for its association with the 1320 Declaration of Arbroath, considered by many to be the most important document in Scottish history in which was signed by eight Scottish Earls and forty-five barons.

 The declaration was a dignified plea to the Pope to recognize Scotland as an independent nation with Bruce at its leader and is believed to have been drafted by Abbot Bernard, who was the Chancellor of Scotland under King Robert the Bruce One passage in particular is often quoted :-

 '...for, as long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honors that we are fighting, but for freedom - for that alone, which no honest man gives up but with life itself.'